Pathways

 Prep → Performance

-It's not automatic — it's when routines are polished, stable, and the gymnast is mentally and physically ready to compete outside.
+Not automatic.
+It happens when routines are polished and stable, and the gymnast is mentally and physically ready to compete outside.

 • Routines are consistently clean with minimal major errors

-• Gymnast demonstrates confidence and calmness under pressure
+• The gymnast shows confidence and calmness under pressure

 • Technical execution meets external competition standards

-• Mental readiness to handle the external competition environment
+• Mental readiness for the external competition environment

 Can gymnasts move back down a grade?

 Yes.
-If a gymnast struggles to meet the expectations of their current grade (due to injury, personal circumstances, or skill regression), we may move them back to rebuild confidence and consistency.
-This is done to support long-term development, not as a punishment.
+If a gymnast struggles to meet the expectations of their grade, whether through injury, confidence, personal circumstances or skill regression, we may move them back to rebuild confidence and consistency.
+This supports long-term development and is never a punishment.

 FAQ